dojo/docs/dojo/parser.rst

 As listed above, the parser expects widget constructors to follow a certain format (where the first argument is a hash of attribute names/values, and the second is the srcNodeRef.

-If you are retrofitting an existing class to work with the parser, and the constructor does not follow this format, simply create a markupFactory method (a static method) which takes those two parameters and creates a new instance of the widget
+If you are retrofitting an existing class to work with the parser, and the constructor does not follow this format, simply create a markupFactory method (a static method) which takes those two parameters and creates a new instance of the widget:

 .. code-block :: javascript